 GCF continues to build on a solid foundation of data by working with partners throughout Africa to survey and monitor giraffe populations.
-Surveying giraffe plays a crucial role in informing conservation actions aimed at protecting these iconic and threatened species, preserving the biodiversity of their habitats, and provides a better understanding on a number of questions that inform our conservation efforts:

-- What do giraffe need?

-- How do giraffe move?
-Do species or sexes move differently?

-- How much space do populations need?

-- How do giraffe use their habitat?
+Surveying giraffe plays a crucial role in informing conservation actions aimed at protecting these iconic and threatened species, preserving the biodiversity of their habitats, and provides a better understanding on a number of questions that inform our conservation efforts: - What do giraffe need? - How do giraffe move?
+Do species or sexes move differently? - How do giraffe use their habitat?

-- What drives their movements?